sourceduty/Sociology/README.md

 The table presents the average age for males to move out of their parents' home across 15 countries, highlighting significant cultural and economic differences.
 In Scandinavian countries like Sweden and Denmark, males tend to leave home early, around 18 to 21 years, which can be attributed to strong social support systems and affordable housing options.
 In contrast, Southern European countries such as Italy, Spain, and Greece have much later averages, around 30 to 31 years, often influenced by economic challenges, including high youth unemployment and expensive housing markets.
 Countries like Germany, France, and the United States fall in the middle, with males typically moving out between 24 and 25 years, while Canada and Japan have slightly higher averages of 27 years.
 This range reflects a balance of cultural expectations and financial considerations across different regions.

 #
+### Peoples Person

+Using "people" instead of "person" emphasizes the collective and communal aspect of humanity, avoiding the focus on individuality.
+It suggests that individuals are always part of a larger whole, whether socially, culturally, or in various contexts.
+This choice aligns with perspectives that prioritize collective identity over singularity, perhaps underscoring interconnectedness and the influence of community.

+It also reflects a linguistic strategy to emphasize that no one truly exists in isolation; everyone is shaped by interactions with others, part of various groups, or influenced by broader societal structures.
+By referring to "people" instead of "person," language reinforces the idea that humans are inherently social beings.

+#
 ### Faded Memories

 ![Sourceduty Alex](https://github.com/user-attachments/assets/22fb9246-2903-4f20-99c4-f167fe3deb63)